 The cheapest and often the best way to support pea plants is by using materials you already have.

-- Stakes in the ground can be small limbs that have fallen from woodland trees, old PVC pipe or any sturdy wooden stake of 4 to 10 feet.
+- Stakes in the ground can be small limbs that have fallen from woodland trees, old PVC pipe or any sturdy wooden stake of 4 to 10 feet (1.2 to 3 m.).
 Place stakes every few feet behind your peas and string a sturdy cotton twine along the middle and tops of the stakes.
 The twine is an adequate pea plant support.
 You may find some vines climbing the stakes.

 - Old farm fencing or chicken wire is another means of supporting pea plants.
 Locate the fencing close enough to growing peas that they can reach it easily.